Andy Katz: Career

 At ESPN, Katz had a notable incident for mispronouncing "bulging discs" during coverage of the 2012 NBA draft.
 He profiled Barack Obama's love of basketball as part of ESPN's coverage of the 2008 United States presidential election, which later resulted in eight appearances of "Barack-etology" during his presidency.
 He also was a primary backup to Bob Ley on Outside The Lines, ESPN's sports investigative journalism program.
 On April 26, 2017, Katz was among over 100 employees laid off by ESPN.

 After leaving ESPN, Katz did color commentary for the Paradise Jam tournament held in Lynchburg, VA.

 Later in 2017, Katz took on a role with the Big Ten Network as a studio analyst.
 Since then, he expanded his role to include color commentary and sideline reporting, and appears on NCAA March Madness as a sideline reporter and studio analyst during the tournament as part of his role with the NCAA.
 He also makes appearances on NBA TV and FoxSports.com.

+In January 2026, Katz and acclaimed college basketball analyst Seth Davis launched The Hoops HQ Show, a new talk show on Fubo Sports Network and YouTube covering all things college basketball, including breaking news, pre and post-game analysis, and hot takes.
+The show is produced by Hoops HQ, Davis and InsideHook's subscription-based sports media platform, on which Katz is a senior correspondent.